 Practice Makes Perfect

-It is vital that you practice for the GMAT test as much as possible ff you want the most confidence.
-To make the most out of our GMAT practice test, try some of the following approaches:
+It is vital that you practice for the GMAT test as much as possible if you want the most confidence.
+To make the most out of our GMAT practice tests, try some of the following approaches:

 Carefully Read the Full Question – Twice